It is a type of hypopituitarism, which can occur when a woman has severe bleeding during delivery.

 The monitoring is mainly clinical due to the lack of objective parameters.

-Within considerations of pregnancy, cortisol-binding globulin and free cortisol levels increase during pregnancy, so the hydrocortisone replacement should be increased by 50% in the third trimester of pregnancy.
+Within pregnancy considerations, cortisol-binding globulin and free cortisol levels increase during pregnancy, so the hydrocortisone replacement should be increased by 50% in the third trimester.

 The hormones must be replaced according to the individual deficiencies observed in the laboratories.

 The replacement of thyroid hormone tetraiodothyronine is adjusted to the individual requirements of each patient.